VladMihalache/code-assessment-chatbot/README.md

 ### Tech Stack

-My application uses ReactJS.
-Next.js and TailwincCSS stack.
+I used the ReactJS.
+Next.js and TailwincCSS stack for my app.

 ### Assumptions